Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 boat trip on the Chao Phraya River.
 An early start is essential.

-The Thai Baht (THB).
-ATMs are ubiquitous (accepting international cards
+- Currency: The Thai Baht (THB).
+ATMs are ubiquitous (accepting

-like Visa/Mastercard, usually charging a 150-220 THB fee per transaction).
+international cards like Visa/Mastercard, usually charging a 150-220 THB

-Currency exchange booths are plentiful, especially in tourist areas;
+fee per transaction).
+Currency exchange booths are plentiful, especially

-compare rates.
-Major credit cards are widely accepted in hotels, larger
+in tourist areas; compare rates.
+Major credit cards are widely accepted in

-restaurants, and malls, but cash is king for street food, markets, and
+hotels, larger restaurants, and malls, but cash is king for street food,

 - Hello: Sawasdee (khrap/ka)